|Learn how to conduct a SWOT Analysis to identify situational strengths and weaknesses, as well as opportunities and threats.|

 |Threat-Strength (TS) Strategies

 This example also illustrates how threats can become opportunities (and vice versa).
 The limitation of tin cans (which aren't biodegradable) creates an opportunity for leadership in developing biodegradable containers.
-There are several formats you can use to do a SWOT analysis, but whatever format you use, don't be surprised if your strengths and weaknesses don't precisely match up to your opportunities and threats.
+There are several formats you can use to do a SWOT analysis, including a basic SWOT form that you can use to prompt analysis, but whatever format you use, don't be surprised if your strengths and weaknesses don't precisely match up to your opportunities and threats.
 You might need to refine, or you might need to simply look at the facts longer, or from a different angle.
 Your chart, list or table will certainly reveal patterns.

 Listing Your Internal Factors: Strengths and Weaknesses (S, W)

 Internal factors include your resources and experiences.
-General areas to consider are:
+General areas to consider: